climate change

 Thomas Curt, a researcher at the National Research Institute of Science and Technology for Environment and Agriculture, has said that climate change has extended the forest fire season in the region from two to up to five months: “it is a certainty, we are witnessing a rise in temperatures, and warmer air is synonymous with drier, more flammable vegetation….
 These meteorological conditions increase the risk of fire and also their intensity.
 We can now see fires, like that of Portugal, which firefighters can hardly extinguish.”

-The fire comes as many parts of Europe have been suffering from heat waves and above normal temperatures.
-The above normal temperatures are set to last the rest of the summer through to the end of September.
-Britain, Northern and Southern Europe are all set to suffer from warmer than normal temperatures according to the Weather Company, a weather forecasting company.
-Only the Nordic region should escape the warming trend as they are expected to have colder than normal temperatures.
+The above-normal temperatures are set to last the rest of the summer through to the end of September.
+According to the Weather Company, a weather forecasting company, Britain, Northern and Southern Europe are all set to suffer from warmer-than-normal temperatures.
+Only the Nordic region should escape the warming trend, as they are expected to have colder-than-normal temperatures.

 In Europe, the increase and intensity of warm spells including heat waves, as well as an increase in the annual mean temperature, are all in line with what climate scientists have been predicting.